Rex109/COM3D2.Moodscape.Plugin/README.md

 To download the pre-compiled dll you can grab the latest version in the [Releases Page](https://github.com/Rex109/COM3D2.Moodscape.Plugin/releases)

 # Issues
-If you ever find an issue or a bug please submit it in the [Issues Page](https://github.com/Rex109/COM3D2.Moodscape.Plugin/issues)
+If you ever find an issue (including missing a room preset) or a bug please submit it in the [Issues Page](https://github.com/Rex109/COM3D2.Moodscape.Plugin/issues)